 Partial Hookups: camping with some hookups.
 This is typically electric and water or electric only.

 Moochdocking: a type of camping where one stays on a family members property, often in the driveway.
 Hookups may or may not be included.

 Primitive camping: For some people, this term is synonymous with boondocking.
 It involves camping far away from civilization and others.
 This goes without saying, but hookups are not included.

-Workamping: a type of exchange where RVers receive a free place to park (often with utilities) in exchange for completing tasks at the campground.
+Workamping: a type of exchange where RVers receive a place to park (often with utilities) in exchange for completing tasks at the campground.
 A small amount of pay may also be included.

 Parts of an RV